Lower Back Pain

 - Staying active as advised by your osteopath.
 Evidence suggests that staying active with even acute back pain gives you better long term results.
 You will not be harming your back if you stick you the recommendations.

-- Osteopathic Manual Therapy to reduce muscle tension of the lumbar erector spinae muscles.
+- Osteopathic Manual Therapy may reduce muscle tension of the lumbar erector spinae muscles.

 - Using a lumbar support or placing a lumbar roll behind your back while sitting.